What is a DOT Compliance Checklist?

 As of 2015, the US DOT and FMCSA have required the use of Electronic Logging Devices (ELD) for all fleet managers in their vehicles.
 These devices are sensors that monitor both drivers and vehicles.
 For drivers, these sensors monitor their time on the road.
 Meanwhile, for vehicles, they monitor their distance traveled, current location, and hours of operation.

 Also called electronic logbooks, fleet managers now use these to keep track of their drivers’ HOS and their vehicles’ working conditions.
-These monitoring devices can also be supplemented with other sensors for maximum safety.
+These monitoring devices can also be supplemented with other sensors for maximum safety, as well as a digital solution to properly sort and organize the data they provide.

 Use cloud storage.